Physical Therapy To Recover From Total Knee Replacement (TKR)

 Your knee consists of your femur, tibia, and the patella (often called your kneecap), which are surrounded by cartilage and the synovial membrane (a thin lining).

-That means that your joint will be made up of smooth surfaces again, causing less friction and pain in your knee.
+This helps ensure that your joints have smooth surfaces again, causing less friction and pain in your knee.

 The ideal outcome is that you’ll be able to move freely and with less pain.